Tell us about your piece and how it represents the Country that you are from?

 I grew up in the Pacific Northwest, and it’s a landscape that I have always been drawn to, and I have an emotional and visceral connection to it.
 If there is any place that I feel home, it is here.
 Two summers ago I biked from my house near Seattle, Washington down to San Francisco, California.
 Cycling is such a wonderful way to take in the landscape, because you have the time to truly experience a place instead of just rushing through it.
 I had wanted to make a piece that felt like traveling in that landscape, so the inspiration was starting in Northwestern Washington and heading south.

 What was the most challenging part of the brief?

-What part of the collaboration did you enjoy the most?
+What part of the brief did you enjoy the most?

-How did you enjoy working with the paper sent?
+How did you enjoy working with Excel Blades?

 I use Excel Blades for all of my work and love them.
 The blades allow for a lot of precision in cutting, and I enjoy cutting with the Grip-On knife because my hand never gets sore after a lot of cutting.
 They also have great customer service, which I really appreciate.